CattreeLLL/AMLS/README.txt

 Task A:

               1. make sure all .py files are placed at the right place.
-They should be placed outside the folders 'test' and 'dataset'
+They should be placed outside the folders 'test' and 'dataset' which are the dataset provided.

               2. make sure the down-sampled data files provided are right placed into './dataset/image/' (6 files: x_train_pca, x_val_pca, x_test_pca, y_train, y_val, y_test .csv)